Decathlon/tzatziki/tzatziki-core/README.md

     name: bob
     """
 ```
+This will start a task on a separate thread and set the value of the user to be the given one only in 100ms.
 This can be useful to test the resilience of your code.

+*Note: If your asynchronous step throws an exception, this one will be collected at the end of your scenario and fail it.*

 #### Test that something becomes true within or during a given a time